dschmide/proof_of_kort-cept/README.md

-# Proof_of_Kortzept
+# Proof_of_Kort-zept

-"Proof_of_Kortzept" is a Gamified Webapp of the Kort native App for Mobile Devices
+"Proof_of_Kort-zept" is a Gamified Webapp of the Kort native App for Mobile Devices

 ## Usage (with docker and docker-compose)